yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### Can you give an example for destructuring an object or an array?

-Destructuring is an expression available in ES6 which enables a succinct and convenient way to extract values of Objects or Arrays, and place them into distinct variables.
+Destructuring is an expression available in ES6 which enables a succinct and convenient way to extract values of Objects or Arrays and place them into distinct variables.

 **Array destructuring**